ggmohanasundaram/skyhubdigital/README.md

   Unit tests are available in - skyhubdigital/src/test/java/org/skyhubdigital/com/patterns/

   Note :
-     The logic is built with DeQue.
+     The logic has been built with DeQue.
      SyntaxScanne.java  (skyhubdigital/src/main/java/org/skyhubdigital/com/patterns) - The logic to find wether the given string has balanced brackets or not has implemented in this code

      SyntaxScannerTest.Java (skyhubdigital/src/test/java/org/skyhubdigital/com/patterns) - It is unit test class used to provide various inputs to test the logic.